openpmix/prrte/src/tools/prte/prte-map.1.md

 ```

 The "slots" tells PRTE that it can place up to 32 processes before
-oversubscribing the node.
+_oversubscribing_ the node.

 If we run the following:
 ```
-prterun --np 34 --hostfile myhostfile --map-by core --bind-to core hostname
+prun --np 34 --hostfile myhostfile --map-by core --bind-to core hostname
 ```

-It will return an error at the binding time indicating an overloading scenario.
+It will return an error at the binding time indicating an _overloading_ scenario.

 The mapping mechanism assigns 32 processes to `node01` matching the "slots"
 specification in the hostfile.
 The binding mechanism will bind the first 20